mbarmstrong/shadow_removal/README.md

     `$ isesh 5`

-   This will connect with a node on the hpc for 5 min but you can specify however much time you'd like.
-Here you can now launch executables with GPU kernels directly for the command line.
-For example:
+   this will connect with a node on the hpc for 5 min but you can specify however much time you'd like. here you can now launch executables with GPU kernels directly for the command line. for example:

-1. Then to execute the shadow removal solution:
+1. then to execute the shadow removal solution:

    `$ $HOME/ece569/build_dir/ShadowRemoval_Solution -i <path_to_image> -t image`